 Introduction to Zero to 60

-Zero to 60 is the 14th recording as a leader for veteran drummer/composer/radio personality Jae Sinnett.
-It marks his return to straight up jazz featured in the classic jazz quartet setting…tenor saxophone, acoustic piano, acoustic bass and drums.
-Zero also showcases the growth of the composer with nine original compositions by Jae and one classic standard, Never Let Me Go.
+Zero to 60 is Jae Sinnett’s 14th album as a leader.
+It marks his return to straight up jazz featured in the classic jazz quartet setting…tenor saxophone, acoustic piano, acoustic bass, and drums.
+It also showcases the growth of the composer with nine original compositions by Jae and one classic standard, Never Let Me Go.
 The musicians joining Jae for this session are saxophonist Ralph Bowen, bassist Terry Burrell and pianist Allen Farnham.
 All are tremendously respected by their contemporaries.
 They are the perfect complement to Jae’s swinging, musically soulful, rhythmically hip-shifting drumming.

 Every song on Zero to 60 stands out.
 Not a weak link in the bunch.
 Each has its own compositional uniqueness.
 Something for every mood.
 Then there is the sonic quality of the recording.
 Masterfully engineered by Bob Dawson and mixed by the great Rob Ulsh.
 They’re two of the best in the business.